diegonz/babelj/README.md

 ## Usage examples

-- You can simply run `java -jar babelj` to run the translation, picking preferences from default settings file (`~/.babelj.json`).
+- You can run `java -jar babelj` to run the translation, picking preferences from default settings file (`~/.babelj.json`).

 - You can also override config file settings using CLI arguments.